rednafi/think-async/README.md

 * [Kavya Joshi - A Tale of Concurrency Through Creativity in Python: A Deep Dive Into How Gevent Works](https://www.youtube.com/watch?v=GunMToxbE0E) -> Implicit cooperative multitasking via Gevent

-* [The Other Async (Threads + Async = ❤️)](https://www.youtube.com/watch?v=x1ndXuw7S0s) -> David Beazly builds a thread and async compatible queue from scratch
+* [The Other Async (Threads + Async = ❤️)](https://www.youtube.com/watch?v=x1ndXuw7S0s) -> David Beazley builds a thread and async compatible queue from scratch

 ## Podcasts

 * [John Reese - Asyncio All the Things with Omnilib](https://talkpython.fm/episodes/show/304/asyncio-all-the-things-with-omnilib) -> Making the fundamental toolsets async in Python

-* [David Beazly - Python Concurrency with Curio](https://talkpython.fm/episodes/show/107/python-concurrency-with-curio) -> David Beazly explains the problems with Asyncio and how he built Curio by reasoning from the first principle
+* [David Beazley - Python Concurrency with Curio](https://talkpython.fm/episodes/show/107/python-concurrency-with-curio) -> David Beazley explains the problems with Asyncio and how he built Curio by reasoning from the first principle

 * [Nathaniel Smith - Simplifying Python's Async with Trio](https://talkpython.fm/episodes/show/167/simplifying-pythons-async-with-trio) -> Nathaniel Smith talks about why cancellation and exception handling can be difficult in background tasks, and how Trio attempts to solve that